Bylaws for ARITH [PDF]

 The Steering Committee holds the right to use the domain www.arithsymposium.org registered at the Technical University of Denmark.

-The physical location of the server hosting the web-site is proposed by the Webmaster and approved by the SC-board.
+The physical location of the server hosting the web-site is decided by the SC-board and the WEB.

 The web-site must contain: